ryninho/mekko/vignettes/mekko-vignette.md

 ![](mekko-vignette_files/figure-html/ggplot-bar-width-fail-1.png)<!-- -->

-Well shucks, that looks like some kind of Atari game airplane.
+Well shucks, that looks like some kind of Atari graphics airplane.
 Let's use the mekko package to put our margins in context.